Doubly infinite residual neural networks: a diffusion process approach: Preliminaries on diffusion process approximations, and notation

 \begin{assumption}[non-explosive solution] There exists a finite $C > 0$ such that for each $x \in \R^{D}$:

 \end{assumption}

-When \cref{ass:inf_coeff} and \cref{ass:existence_uniqueness} hold true and \cref{ass:non_explosivity} does not hold, we still obtain convergence to the solution of the SDE \cref{eq:sde}.
-However, the stochastic process $x_t$ might diverge to infinity with positive probability on any time interval.
-We will return to this problem in detail.
+If \cref{ass:inf_coeff} and \cref{ass:existence_uniqueness} hold true and \cref{ass:non_explosivity} does not hold, then we still obtain convergence to the solution $x_{t}$ of the SDE \cref{eq:sde}.
+However, $x_t$ might diverge to infinity with positive probability on any time interval.
+We will return to this problem in the next section.